About Oprivia: built from hosting experience

 Approvals, escalations and corrections remain documented where they originated.

-Oprivia does not emerge from an abstract feature catalogue, but from recurring breaks in daily operations: fragmented information, unclear responsibilities, missing feedback loops, inconsistent partner performance and execution that is difficult to evidence.
+Oprivia does not emerge from an abstract feature catalog, but from recurring breaks in daily operations: fragmented information, unclear responsibilities, missing feedback loops, inconsistent partner performance and execution that is difficult to evidence.

 Observe instead of assume